This is the final study in this series on characteristics of wisdom that set the Wise Virgins apart from the Foolish Virgins.

 Very briefly, here is what we have seen in the previous parts of this series.

-In Part 1, we saw that wisdom comes from the Words of Yahuwah’s mouth, as recorded in the written Scriptures.
+In Part 1, we saw that wisdom comes from the Words of the mouth of Yahuwah [the Hebrew name for the LORD], as recorded in the written Scriptures.
 We discussed the wisdom of the Wise Virgins as being a daily walk, a ‘way’ or path to walk in.
 We saw that there is a prerequisite, a necessary requirement that we must meet, if we desire to enter, and walk in, The Way of Wisdom.
 We also looked at the goal for learning about the Biblical characteristics of wisdom.